 Overcoming overthinking and analysis paralysis

 In a time of change, difficulties are bound to arise.
-And in the midst of all this uncertainty, even if we know how we want to move forward, there are still three main reasons why we can find ourselves stuck.
+And in the midst of so much uncertainty, even when we know how we want to move forward, there are still three main reasons why we can find ourselves getting stuck.

 The classic example of this comes from Shakespeare’s play Hamlet.
 Here it is very clear, very early on, that Hamlet’s uncle has murdered Hamlet’s father and married his mother.
 But instead of simply taking action to avenge the king, Hamlet overthinks it.